 You will be required to actively support the ICP’s fund-raising events this year.
 These events will include: a carnation sale at area malls.
 Also, at our benefit concert in April, Host families are also asked to contribute items to be included in our silent auction.

 Because Great Britain supports a system of socialized medicine, the visiting children DO NOT have medical or dental coverage when they leave the United Kingdom.
 To compensate for this, we require all the children to visit their doctor and dentist prior to leaving Northern Ireland, and we require insurance coverage during their stay in the United States.

 Host families are required to provide this insurance coverage at their expense.
+The ICP will handle the purchasing of travel insurance policies with the help of our Belfast board.
 Some host families may find that their existing medical carrier will add a visiting Northern Irish child as a temporary foster dependent to your policy, sometimes at no cost to you.
 The ICP will assist you in obtaining this coverage by providing the necessary applications to the major health insurance plans in the Rochester area.

 Since all medical insurance policies do NOT cover all expenses, it is possible you could incur incidental expenses, such as the cost of a prescription.